 The dentists confirmed they referred patients to a range of specialists in primary and secondary care for treatment the practice did not provide.
-There were arrangements to monitor referrals so ensure that patients received care and treatment in a timely way.
+There were arrangements to monitor and follow up on referrals to help ensure patients received treatment in a timely way.